00arpit00/Crawler-Scraper/Readme.txt

 I have integrated a crawler with the web scraper so that the data of every model of the car is downloaded.

-To run the script goto the desired folder and type on terminal the followling command python3 internship.py
+To run the script goto the desired folder and type on terminal the following command python3 internship.py